transferzero/api-documentation/_docs/quick-integration.md

 * Table of contents
 {:toc}

-Before you start with the implementation please [contact our team](mailto:info@transferzero.com) as they will assess whether we can waive some of the requirements around our API, including the need for KYC'ing the senders and whether you can collect money on our behalf.
+Note that our system generally requires that you have your senders fully KYC'd for them to be able to transact.
+Therefore before you start with the implementation please [contact our team](mailto:info@transferzero.com) as they will assess how you'll plan to use our API and what KYC requirements you'll need to have.
+Also your sandbox API keys are only activated once you'll contact us and we approve you using our test system.

+Development should be done on our sandbox environment.
 Once you finish with the integration we will have a call to check that your implementation works as expected, and as a minimum supports the following functionalities:

 * Authenticate to our site
 * Create and re-use senders